ptug81042/lab-9-3--lists-conditionals-keys--task-manager/README.md

 ## Features

 - Fully typed with TypeScript for reliable component interaction
 - Status and priority-based task filtering
 - Visual styling and layout based on task properties
+- Sorting tasks by due date
+- Adding new tasks with a form
+- Moving tasks up and down the list
 - Component-driven architecture for reusability and clarity
 - Responsive layout and accessibility-aware practices

 ---

-## One Step Further (Optional Enhancements)

-The following advanced features were added for extended practice:

-- Sort tasks by due date using a dedicated button in the `TaskList` component.
-- Add new tasks dynamically via a controlled form component.
-- Reorder tasks using "Move Up" and "Move Down" buttons within each task card.

----

 ## Built With

 - React
 - TypeScript
 - Vite
 - Netlify (for deployment)

 ---

 ## License

-This project was completed for educational purposes as part of Lab 9.3.
+This project was completed for educational purposes as part of Lab 9.